archerdodson/Signature-Kernel-Scoring-Rule-A-Spatio-Temporal-Diagnostic-for-Probabilistic-Weather-Forecasting/README.md

-# The Signature Kernel Scoring Rule in Probabilistic Weather Forecasting
+# Signature Kernel Scoring Rule as Spatio-Temporal Diagnostic for Probabilistic Forecasting
 This repository contains three sections, Model Training, Deterministic Scorecard, and Probabilistic Scorecard.
-The current manuscript can be read in Diagnositics_Signature_Score.pdf.
+The current manuscript can be read in Paper_Draft_Clean__TMLR_.pdf.

 ## Model Training